curif/AgeOfJoyQuartzDocumentation/content/AGEBasic event system.md

 # Events

-Events are triggered by specific actions in *[[Age of Joy]]*.
+Events are triggered by specific actions in [[Age of Joy]].
 While not all actions produce events, key interactions do, and developers will continue to introduce new ones in the future.
 Each event can execute an [[AGEBasic]] program when activated.

-The system is initiated when the when a player inserts a coin in the cabinet.
+The system is initiated when a player inserts a coin in the cabinet.
 From that point, the event system operates in a continuous loop, starting with the coin insertion and concluding when the game ends on the cabinet.
-This system is exclusive to cabinets and cannot run in rooms.
+This event system is exclusive to cabinets and cannot run in rooms.

 Currently, the following events are available: